‘Little People, Big World’: Tori Roloff Reveals If She Plans Return To The Classroom Following Maternity Leave

 Bitter sweet day!!!
 It was my last day with my kinders and to say I'll miss them is an understatement.
 I am so thankful to have had a group that was so easy and respectful.
 Saying goodbye to them was so hard, but I know we have such An amazing adventure ahead of us.
 Can't wait to take baby roloff back to school to introduce him to the kids he's listened to the last 9 months! ❤️ #kindergartenlife #youlldogreatthings ????????????????

-The Beaverton School District, which serves students in Portland, Oregon, and surrounding neighborhoods, doesn’t actually start back to school until the first full week of September.
-But fans of Little People, Big World started asking Tori Roloff on social media mid-August if she was planning to return to work or stay at home with baby Jackson.
+The Beaverton School District, which serves students in Portland, Oregon, and surrounding neighborhoods, doesn’t actually start school until the first full week of September.
+But fans of Little People, Big World started asking Tori Roloff on social media in mid-August if she was planning to return to work or stay at home with baby Jackson.
 A comment on one of Tori’s Instagram photos from August 12 — Jackson’s 3-month birthday — said that time has really gone fast and asked if she had gone back to work yet.

 Several social media followers have commented on what a “good mom” Tori Roloff has been to baby Jackson, and Tori has mentioned more than once how lucky she is to be a mom to Jackson and a wife to Little People, Big World star Zach Roloff.
 But In Touch Weekly shared in an article from June that Tori Roloff isn’t just a “busy mom” and is planning to go back to work.